 Press the EXP.
-TIME button and use LIGHTING to select the setting you want to use with AnyLightXtreme.
+TIME button and use the navigation buttons until the LIGHTING item appears.
+Select the setting you want to use for AnyLightXtreme.

 Connect a monitor to the Live Effect (D) output of the XCU and enter the XCU menu.
-Go to in the VIDEO > ANYLIGHT menu and select the setting you want to use with AnyLightXtreme.
+Go the VIDEO > ANYLIGHT menu and select the setting you want to use for AnyLightXtreme.